INTRODUCTION TO ONLINE LEARNING & RESTAURANT REALITIES

 LEADERSHIP, TEAMBUILDING & CHANGE MANAGEMENT

 Great leadership goes beyond good management and permeates a culture.
 This course explores leadership variables and principles, the power of vision, the importance of ethics, the empowerment of people, understanding people, developing others, and performance management.
-Additionally, students identify their own leadership styles and how best to utilize them to maximize leadership through organizational change and team building.
+Additionally, instructors help students identify their own leadership styles and how best to utilize them to maximize leadership through organizational change and team building.

 INTERNATIONAL CUISINE 1